ljbkusters/lxrbs/README.md

 # LXRBS

-**NOTE: AT THIS POINT IN TIME THIS IS A WORK IN PROGRESS PROJECT!**
+**NOTE: AT THIS POINT IN TIME THE PROJECT HAS BEEN DEPRECATED**

+I have switched from using Ubuntu to Arch linux (btw) and have deprecated this repo.

 LXRBS (or Luc's Xenial Ricing and Bootstrapping Script) is a setup script to auto-install and configure many programs as I like them configured.
 It